gerrymandr/Preprocessing/README.rst

 This launches an interactive prompt with 3 tabs, one for each of the proeccesses that can be done.

-..
-NOTE:: this code produces reports for each process, as well as
+.. note:: this code produces reports for each process, as well as
     new shapefiles with added data if either proration or roundoff is used.
     These are automatically stored in the **Preprocessing/** directory.